‘Marketing handmade products’ – what on earth does that really mean?

-Use colourful language to bring the make to life.
-Focus on the benefits to your customer not the features of your handmade product .
+Use colourful, appealing language to bring your product to life.
+First focus on the benefits to your customer and not just the features of your handmade product.

 Your description needs to inspire your audience and instill them with confidence in you and your handmade business.